ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 A) Only the first body

-B) Only the last body
+B) Which object to cut or not cut

-C) Which object to cut or not cut
+C) All bodies automatically

-D) All bodies automatically
+D) Only the last body

 ---

-Which object to cut or not cut
+B) Which object to cut or not cut

 ///